Do cereal and bread cause heart disease?

 If you thought today's article was helpful, please send this page to your friends and family.

-If you want to see how to use carbs strategically to actually lose body fat faster, watch this short video:
+If you want to see how to use carbs strategically to actually lose body fat faster, check out this article:

 Strategically use carbs as a "metabolic trigger" to lose fat faster